VLC media player: Formats

 VLC can be installed or run directly from a USB flash drive or other external drive.
 VLC can be extended through scripting; it uses the Lua scripting language.
 VLC can play videos in the AVCHD format, a highly compressed format used in recent HD camcorders.
 VLC can generate a number of music visualization displays.
 The program is able to convert media files into various supported formats.

 Both desktop and mobile releases are equipped with an audio equalizer.

+Christmas logo

+A red Santa hat appears on top of VLC's traffic-cone logo during Christmas seasons.

+Keyboard shortcuts

+The keyboard shortcuts are described in the VLC media player "Preferences".

+On a Microsoft Windows PC open the Preferences by pressing Ctrl + p.
+Then click on the "Hotkeys" menu (top right of the screen).

+There are single-button shortcuts in VLC that don't require Ctrl or Alt button.

+For example, pressing keys F and G while a video file is running in VLC shifts the file's audio/video sync for 50 millisecond per adjustment.
+This is useful to fix an issue with the sound being ahead or lagging behind the video.

 Operating system compatibility

-VLC media player is cross-platform, with versions for Windows, Android, ChromeOS, BeOS, Windows Phone, iOS, iPadOS, macOS, tvOS, OS/2, Linux, and Syllable.
+VLC media player is cross-platform, with versions for Windows, macOS, Linux, iOS, Android, tvOS, ChromeOS, Windows Phone, various BSD-based systems, Solaris, BeOS, OS/2, and Syllable.
 However, forward and backward compatibility between versions of VLC media player and different versions of OSes are not maintained over more than a few generations.
 64-bit builds are available for 64-bit Windows, starting with version 2.0.1.

 Windows 8 and 10 support

 The VLC port for Windows 8 and Windows 10 is backed by a crowdfunding campaign on Kickstarter to add support for a new GUI based on Microsoft's Metro design language, that will run on the Windows Runtime.
 All the existing features including video filters, subtitle support, and an equalizer are present in Windows 8.
 A beta version of VLC for Windows 8 was released to the Microsoft Store on March 13, 2014.
 A universal app was created for Windows 8, 8.1, 10, Windows Phone 8, 8.1 and Windows 10 Mobile.